eclipse-rdf4j/rdf4j/CONTRIBUTING.md

 - we apply a fixed ordering for import statements, following Eclipse conventions.
 Import statements are ordered in groups separated by a single empty line, in the following order: static imports, java.\*, javax.\*, org.\*, com.\*, everything else.

 There are various ways to apply these conventions to your code, depending on which editor/IDE you use.

-We use a single tab as the indentation in all XML files (including the `pom.xml` files).

 ### Eclipse IDE users